cloudmesh-community/book/chapters/cloud/arch.md

 * Review classical architectural models leading up to cloud computing.
 * Review some mayor cloud architecture views.
 * Visualize the NIST cloud architecture
-* Discuss an architecture for multicloud frameworks.
+* Discuss an architecture for multi-cloud frameworks.

 ---

-While we have introduced in our introductory section a number of definitions for cloud computing, as well as an architectural view for clouds based on the *as a Service* model, we will look a bit closer at other alternative views.
-These views are in some cases important as they provide appropriate abstractions for more detailed implementations.
+While we have introduced in our introductory section a number of definitions for cloud computing, as well as an architectural view for clouds based on the *as a Service* model, we look a bit closer at other alternative views.
+These views are in some cases necessary as they provide appropriate abstractions for more detailed implementations.